servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 - [Bootstrap Builder:](https://bootstrap.build/) Pre-defined Bootstrap themes, that are free to use and licensed under the MIT license, can be found [here](https://bootswatch.com/).
 Note, however, that these themes will not work out-of-the-box for the OSCM marketplace UI and need to be adjusted.

-- The latest feature of OSCM is the Runtime theme customization.
-This option works either the usual way with a) .scss files pre-compilation and b) without the need of a Sass pre-compiler directly in the Marketplace UI.
-The changes are updated immediately.
+- The latest feature of OSCM is the **Runtime theme customization**.
+This option works either in the usual way with a) pre-compilation of source files, and b) at Runtime in Marketplace UI without the need of a Sass pre-compiler.
+The changes take effect immediately.

 Please refer to section ... for more details.

 ## Customizing Bootstrap UI Components